panoramicdata/PanoramicData.NCalcExtensions/README.md

 #### Notes
 Returns true if the value is:
 * null; or
-* it's a JObject and it's type is JTokenType.Null.
+* it's a JObject and it's type is JTokenType.Null; or
+* it's a JsonElement and it's ValueKind is JsonValueKind.Null.

 #### Parameters
 * value